YGGDRASIL-STUDIO/Discouraged-Workers/README.md

 Testimonials
 ===================
 > Stories seems like rarely but it is common.
-Stories like drama but it always someone's story. - Lee Yeon
+Stories like drama but it always someone's story. - Lee Yeon<br />
 > My heart couldn't stand it was too stuffy. - Various Audiences